10 Common Mistakes To Avoid When Self-Publishing Your Non-Fiction Book

 Mistake # 7: Not Providing Solutions

-Never forget, that your reader is reading your book because they want to find a way to solve their own problems.
-You can explain how you overcame your problems, or how you made your business a success.
-But the reader is most interested in how your problems and your solutions can help them.
-Always keeping the reader in mind is what will make your book a financial and critical success.
+Never forget that your reader is reading your book because they want to find a way to solve their problems.
+You can explain how you overcame your problems or made your business a success.
+But the reader is most interested in how your concerns and solutions can help them.
+Always keeping the reader in mind will make your book a financial and critical success.

 Mistake # 8: Making It Too Long

-Keep your non-fiction book on the shorter side.
-If it’s too long, the reader will become overwhelmed and lose interest in your book.
-Readers are in a hurry to apply your lessons and solutions to their problems.
+Keep your non-fiction book shorter.
+If it is too long, the reader will become overwhelmed and lose interest in your book.
+Readers are hurrying to apply your lessons and solutions to their problems.
 Get right to the point.

-Don’t make the mistake of creating a generic book with content that has been written about hundreds of times before.
-Make sure your content is written directly from your heart – from your own personal experiences and viewpoint.
+Do not create a generic book with content written hundreds of times before.
+Ensure your content is written directly from your heart – from your experiences and viewpoint.

-Don’t sugar-coat or spin the mistakes and problems that you had to deal with.
-This honesty, sincerity, and sharing will make your book different than all the others that came before yours.
-And this is the best way to make an emotional connection with the reader.
+Do not sugar-coat or spin the mistakes and problems you had to deal with.
+Honesty, sincerity, and sharing will make your book different from all the others that came before yours.
+Readers will appreciate and respect this frankness.
+And this is the best way to connect emotionally with the readers.

 Mistake # 10: Forgetting About The Reader

-Make sure your content inspires and motivates your readers to improve their own lives.
-Your mindset should be that you’re writing your book to help your readers, not to make yourself a lot of money.
+Ensure your content inspires and motivates your readers to improve their lives.
+Your mindset should be that you are writing your book to help your readers, not to make yourself a lot of money.

 Quotes-The-Business-Of-Self-Publishing-10-Common-Mistakes-To-Avoid-When-Self-Publishing-Your-Non-Fiction-Book